Open Search -

 At the AGM in October 1901 the report stated that the club was stronger than ever in playing members and that the links had considerably improved during the year.
 The Earl of Yarborough was re-elected president and the following were re-elected vice presidents; Mr H J Reckitt MP, his Honour Judge Shortt, Mr A H Lesley-Melville, Mr J Maunsell Richardson, Ald J Sutcliffe and Mr A G Soames, with the addition of Mr R C Long of Laceby.
 Dr Duncan was appointed captain and J W Smethurst and H K Bloomer joint secretaries.
 Mr Allison was elected treasurer.
 Before the meeting a competition took place for the medal presented by Mr T M Howkins, which was previously won by Mr G E Collins, who again offered the medal for competition.
 Mr H L Barker was the winner with Mr Bloomer and Mr Baker second and third.

-In 1902 the club moved to an 18-hole course on the Carrington estate, laid out by Harry Vardon.
+In 1902 the club moved to an 18-hole course on the nearby Carrington estate, laid out by Harry Vardon.

 The club continued to be known as Grimsby & Cleethorpes until 1929, when the name was changed to Cleethorpes Golf Club.